junxit/us-congress-bills-113/metadata.md

 - 2013-06-20 — Message on Senate action sent to the House.
 - 2013-06-20 — Received in the House.
 - 2013-06-20 — Referred to the House Committee on Energy and Commerce.
+- 2013-06-21 — Referred to the Subcommittee on Energy and Power.
+- 2014-09-10 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Whitfield objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2014-09-10 — Considered under suspension of the rules. (consideration: CR H7408-7409)
+- 2014-09-10 — DEBATE - The House proceeded with forty minutes of debate on S. 276.
+- 2014-09-10 — Mr. Whitfield moved to suspend the rules and pass the bill.
+- 2014-09-11 — Considered as unfinished business. (consideration: CR H7439)
+- 2014-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR: 9/10/2014 H7408)
+- 2014-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR: 9/10/2014 H7408)
+- 2014-09-16 — Presented to President.
+- 2014-09-16 — Presented to President.
+- 2014-09-26 — Became Public Law No: 113-177.
+- 2014-09-26 — Became Public Law No: 113-177.
+- 2014-09-26 — Signed by President.
+- 2014-09-26 — Signed by President.